 Macromolecular Systems: Selected Projects

 The so-called 'self-consistent field' (SCF) theory is one of the most successful density functional theories fo inhomogeneous polymer systems, which allows to calculate the local structure of dense blends at an almost quantitative level (see review article).
 We use dynamic self-consistent field theory to study the kinetics of structure formation in solutions containing amphiphilic block copolymers.
 Furthermore, we develop new hybrid simulation schemes for such systems, combining particle- and field-based representations as well as different kinetic descriptions (diffusive Langevin and hydrodynamic Lattice-Boltzmann fields) in a consistent way.
-The projects are funded by the VW foundation and by the DFG, and carried out in collaboration with Agur Sevink (Leiden, the Netherlands), Andrei Zvelindovsky (Preston, UK), and Alexander Boeker (Aachen), as well as with Wolfgang Paul (Halle).
-For more information, please contact Friederike Schmid or Hans Behringer.
+For more information, please contact Friederike Schmid.